 6. Ally Bank Online Savings Account

 Ally Bank customers earn 1.65% APY with its Online Savings Account, which has no monthly maintenance fees and no minimum deposit requirements.
 The account allows you to deposit checks remotely and allows you to schedule transfers up to a year in advance.

 7. CIT Bank High Yield Savings Account

-With a $100 minimum deposit, customers can open a CIT Bank High Yield Savings account and begin earning a 0.95% APY.
-Deposits over $25,000 get bumped up to 1.00% APY.
+With a $100 minimum deposit, customers can open a CIT Bank High Yield Savings account and begin earning a 1.55% APY.
 The account has no maintenance fees and can be opened online at CIT Bank’s website; make sure you have a U.S. address, Social Security number, driver’s license and check or bank account number to use to fund your new savings account.

 8. American Express Bank High-Yield Savings Account (tie)

 American Express Bank’s High-Yield Savings Account earns a competitive APY with no fees or minimums.
 Through the bank’s online portal, you can set up alerts to track your savings, make deposits and withdrawals, and check your balance.
 You can open an account on the bank’s website and fund it electronically or with a check.

 Discover Bank’s Savings Account gives customers a 0.90% APY regardless of balance.
 There’s no monthly maintenance charge or minimum balance required, but customers will need $500 to open the account, which they can do online.